The new headquarters of environmental company Bee’ah is located in Sharjah, UAE. It is designed as a futuristic building with a complex structure.

 The building won the 2018 Green Building Award at the Gulf Sustainability and CSR Awards.

 Bee’ah headquarters design details

-Bee’ah headquarters incorporates a green design concept by exhibiting an open, fluid and eco-friendly approach.
-It has a floor area of 7,000m2 and comprises a series of dunes leading to two central dune-shaped structures that blend with the desert landscape.
+Located on a 93,000m² site, the building has a floor area of 9,000m² and comprises a series of dunes leading to two central dune-shaped structures that blend with the desert landscape.

 The administrative section has been designed in the second dune.
-The facilities in the two dunes include an entrance lobby, auditorium, visitors educational centre and gallery, departmental and management offices and staff café.
+The facilities in the two dunes include an entrance lobby, auditorium, visitor’s educational centre and gallery, departmental and management offices, and staff cafe.

-Bee’ah headquarters’ two dunes are connected by a central courtyard that features a 23m-long, 17m-wide and 15.3m-high concrete dome roof, which enhances the natural ventilation and allows maximum passive sunlight into the buildings.
+The building’s two dunes are connected by a central courtyard that features a 23m-long, 17m-wide and 15.3m-high concrete dome roof, which enhances the natural ventilation and allows maximum passive sunlight into the buildings.

 Construction and materials used

 The construction of the headquarters was divided into a series of components and layers to reduce complexity.
-It includes a series of pre-fabricated structural steel ribs, which simplified the construction process and enabled a reliable prediction of costs and scheduling.
+It includes a series of prefabricated structural steel ribs, which simplified the construction process and enabled a reliable prediction of costs and scheduling.

-Light-weight glass fibre reinforced concrete (GRC) was used in the external cladding and roof of the facility to reduce solar absorption and maximise thermal emittance.
+Lightweight glass-fibre reinforced concrete (GRC) was used in the external cladding and roof of the facility to reduce solar absorption and maximise thermal emittance.
 Approximately 4,000 GRC panels weighing 100kg each were used for the construction.
 The roof topping-out ceremony was held in December 2017.

 Use of AI and smart building technology in Bee’ah headquarters